WordlessMeteor/LoL-Dragon-Change/README.md

 	- The simplified consolidated version has the following features:
 		- Game mode selection
 		- Random generation of bot players
+		- Please note that this version only applies to Tencent servers.
+This program will be removed after Tencent servers introduce botPosition some day.
 	- The consolidated version has the following features:
 		- Queue lobby over-creation
 		- Custom game mode selection